Enable EPEL and PowerTools on AlmaLinux 8

 sudo dnf config-manager --set-enabled powertools

-Finally, run the system update command to make sure the system has recognized the newly added repo and let it install if any update is available through these two repos:
+Finally, run the system update command to make sure the system has recognized the newly added repo and let it install if any updates are available through these two repos:

 Conclusion

-At this point, you learn to Enable EPEL and PowerTools on AlmaLinux 8.
+At this point, you have learned to enable EPEL and PowerTools on AlmaLinux 8.
+This setup improves compatibility and ensures you have the tools needed for various applications and development tasks.

 Also, you may be interested in these articles: